Muhammad Ali: Around the US and world

 In June 2007, Ali received an honorary doctorate of humanities at Princeton University's 260th graduation ceremony.

 In 2015, Sports Illustrated renamed its Sportsman Legacy Award to the Sports Illustrateds Muhammad Ali Legacy Award.
 The annual award was originally created in 2008 and honors former "sports figures who embody the ideals of sportsmanship, leadership and philanthropy as vehicles for changing the world".
 Ali first appeared on the magazine's cover in 1963 and went on to be featured on numerous covers during his storied career.

 The Society of Voice Arts and Sciences created the Muhammad Ali Voice of Humanity Honor in 2016, which is presented at its annual Voice Arts Awards.
 The award was created in collaboration with the Muhammad Ali Center and is presented to "an individual whose voice, through humanitarianism, activism or personal sacrifice, has made a decidedly positive impact on our national or global condition as a society".
 Sculptor Marc Mellon created the bronze sculpture for the award, which depicts Ali mid-speech.
 Recipients of the honor include Dr. Henry Louis Gates, Ken Burns, Vance Jones, Lonnie Ali, Stacey Abrams, Wes Studi, and Manuela Testolini.

 In January 2017, the Muhammad Ali Commemorative Coin Act was introduced into the 115th Congress but was not enacted.

 On May 31, 2025, the first full-body bronze statue of Ali in the United States was unveiled in Lewiston, Maine, where he fought his second bout with Sonny Liston.
+The statue was not publicly supported by Ali's family nor did any member attend the unveiling due to Ali's Islamic faith, which prohibits the creation of full-body statues of people.
+However, Ali's widow Lonnie said she was honored by the initiative of recognizing her husband.

+In January 2026, the U.S. Postal Service announced it would release a Muhammad Ali Forever stamp, featuring a 1974 photograph.
+The first-day-of-issue ceremony took place on January 15, 2026, in Louisville, Kentucky.
+A total of 22 million stamps will be printed for public use and collectors.